koresframework/Kores/README.md

 CodeAPI 2 (old name):

-All projects already updated.
+All my projects is already updated.

 CodeAPI 3 (old name):

-All projects that have a Kores 4 beta.
+All my projects have a Kores 4 beta version.

 Kores 4 (beta):